legendu-net/blog/en/content/2018-10-18-my-docker-images.markdown

 2. Find and initialize PySpark.

         :::python
         import findspark
         # A symbolic link of the Spark Home is made to /opt/spark for convenience
         findspark.init('/opt/spark')

         from pyspark.sql import SparkSession
         spark = SparkSession.builder.appName('PySpark Example').enableHiveSupport().getOrCreate()

 3. Use Spark as usual.

-    :::bash
+        :::python
         df1 = spark.table("some_hive_table")
         df2 = spark.sql("select * from some_table")
         ...

 ## Docker Container Logs